Posture Podiatry Shin Splints

 • Or there could be many other reasons why your shins are painful

-Because of the complex nature of shin pain it is important to have an accurate diagnosis, and the podiatrists at Posture Podiatry are trained to provide that service and treat the shin pain accordingly.
+Because of the complex nature of shin pain it is important to have an accurate diagnosis, and the experienced shin splints podiatrists at Posture Podiatry are trained to provide that service and treat the shin pain accordingly.

-Please call us if you would like to speak with one of our podiatrists about your shin pain.
+Please call us on 362 5900 if you would like to speak with one of our Adelaide Podiatrists about your shin pain.

 What to expect in your consult?

 On arrival, you’ll be greeted with a smile and invited to enjoy a complimentary mineral foot bath with essential oils or a beautiful herbal tea.
 (Say yes when offered… we love spoiling our clients!)

 You’ll meet your podiatrist, who will listen to your history, work with you to perform a thorough assessment and begin treatment to get to the bottom of your concerns.

 Your time is valuable, so you can complete your client forms either in person or online before your appointment to make things run smoothly.
 If you have any questions at all, please feel free to ask.
 We’re here to help!